TheThinkingHome/Automations/blueprints/template/system_stability.md

         stability_delay_seconds: 60
 ```

-This creates `binary_sensor.system_stable`, which flips to `off` when HA next shuts down.
-On the next HA start, it stays `off` during the loading phase, stays `off` for the 60 seconds after `homeassistant: start` fires (typically up to a minute after boot, once every integration has finished loading), then transitions to `on`.
+This creates `binary_sensor.system_stable`.
+On every HA shutdown the sensor flips to `off`.
+On the next HA start it stays `off` during the loading phase, stays `off` for the 60 seconds after `homeassistant: start` fires (the "Home Assistant has restarted" toast at the bottom of the UI marks that moment), then transitions to `on`.
 Combined with the loading phase, dependents are blocked for roughly two minutes total wall-clock on a default setup.
-On the very first cycle after deployment (before HA has ever shut down with this blueprint loaded), the sensor reads `unknown` instead of `off`, but the dependent pattern `state == 'on'` handles both equivalently.

 A typical use in a downstream automation, as a condition that only allows the automation to run once the system is fully stable: